schuderer/mllaunchpad/CONTRIBUTING.rst

     $ pytest tests.test_module_testing_your_changes

-   When you're done making changes, run `nox` to check that your changes pass all style checks and tests.
+   When you're done making changes, run ``nox`` to check that your changes pass all style checks and tests.
 This also reformats your code::

     $ nox

-   For more fine-grained control, you can `nox -s a_session_name` to only perform specific tests or checks.
-Run `nox -l` for a list of sessions.
+   For more fine-grained control, you can ``nox -s a_session_name`` to only perform specific tests or checks.
+Run ``nox -l`` for a list of sessions.

 6. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "`Your detailed description of your changes <https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53>`_"
+    $ git commit -m "Your detailed description of your changes"
     $ git push origin name-of-your-bugfix-or-feature

+    Some tips for `good commit messages <https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53>`_.

 7. `Submit a pull request <https://github.com/schuderer/mllaunchpad/compare>`_
-   through the GitHub website: `base: master <- compare: name-of-your-bugfix-or-feature`.
+   through the GitHub website: ``base: master <- compare: name-of-your-bugfix-or-feature``.
    Reference relevant GitHub issues by including their #<issue_number> in the pull request description.